 For doctoral applicants, competitive scores for admission are 160 for the verbal section and 155 for the quantitative section.

-GRE Waivers: Online MPA applicants (only applicants to the online MPA program) may request a waiver of the GRE application requirement if they have a 3.0+ GPA from their undergraduate program AND 2+ years of relevant professional experience.
+GRE Waivers: MPA applicants (only applicants to the MPA program) may request a waiver of the GRE application requirement if they have a 3.0+ GPA from their undergraduate program AND 2+ years of relevant professional experience.
 If requesting a waiver, please complete this form and submit it as a supplemental document with your application.
+Please note that the admissions committee may deny your request upon review of your application, and may ask for GRE scores prior to making an admissions decision.

 The TOEFL (Test of English as a Foreign Language) is required of all international applicants (unless the country of residency has English as an official language or the applicant has a degree earned from an institution in a country with English as an official language).
 A minimum score of 600 (paper-based test), or 100 (TOEFL iBT) is generally required for consideration for admission.
 Some programs prefer a score of 105 for the TOEFL iBT.
 SPPA does not accept IELTS scores.